 Q10 — Are beneficiary registration systems, payment mechanisms, and local delivery infrastructure pre-positioned?

 Note: several aspects of your system were marked as not assessed or unknown.
 This limits the confidence of this reading and has been reflected in the provisional level shown.
-A System Scan would establish a verified baseline across the areas where information is currently unavailable.
+A System Scan would establish a clearer baseline across the areas where information is currently unavailable.